 El Yunque National Forest is the only rainforest in the United States.
 Puerto Rico’s status with the United States means that the US government is in control of this area and it keeps it well protected for future generations.

 In the park, the Coquí frog is the most sought-after wildlife, which doesn’t exist anywhere else on Planet Earth.
-Other critters include native species of parrot and boa.
+Other critters include native species of parrots and boas.

 Most US travelers never knew that there were rainforests and tropical beaches at their fingertips, but with no passport requirements, it’s too tempting to visit this beautiful island.